-A revised Waste Management Permit (WMP #2014DB0003) was issued to Hecla Greens Creek Mining Company in August 2014.
-The revised permit incorporates the previous permit revisions approved in 2004, 2008 and 2009.
+The Waste Management Permit (WMP #2014DB0003) issued to Hecla Greens Creek Mining Company was renewed in August 2014.
+The renewed permit incorporates the previous permit revisions approved in 2004, 2008 and 2009.

-2.2 Waste Rock Characterization
+2.3 Waste Rock Characterization

 The geochemical characterization programs for the Greens Creek Mine waste rock are well established.
-Classification and segregation of characterized waste rock provides the basis for ongoing management at active and inactive sites.
+Classification and segregation of waste rock provides the basis for ongoing management at active and inactive sites.
 Waste rock at Greens Creek has two general conditions; fresh waste rock from the mine and weathered waste rock from inactive waste rock sites.